 - Small opening in the roof of the mouth, which may cause choking or liquids coming back out through the nose

 - Teeth that appear when the baby is born

 - Tongue that is large compared to the jaw

 Exams and Tests

 Choking and feeding problems may go away on their own over the first few years as the lower jaw grows to a more normal size.
-There is a significant risk of problems if the airways are not protected against blockage.
+There is a high risk for problems if the child's airways are not kept from getting blocked.

 - Breathing difficulties, especially when the child sleeps